|

 Instructions

-• Begin by sieving the flour, bicarbonate of soda (baking soda), salt, cocoa & espresso coffee powder, over your main mixing bowl (or stand-mixer bowl).
-Mix them together as you pass them through the sieve.
-See Photo1 below.
+- Sieve the flour, bicarbonate of soda (baking soda), salt, cocoa & espresso coffee powder, into the mixing bowl, whilst mixing together as you pass them through the sieve.

 Bake The Mini Bundt Cakes